NeCTAR-RC/tutorials/_share_instance/03-add_user.md

 -m
 ```

-Create a user group with the same name as the user, add the user to this group.
+Set the `users` group as the primary group for the new user.
 ```
--U
+-g users
 ```

 This means we will specify the name of the user's login shell.